 The stark differences between marijuana versus alcohol are seen vividly cross the Atlantic in Holland, where you can legally buy alcohol and marijuana, and where alcohol bars are totally separated from marijuana “coffee shops.”

-When I was at the High Times Cannabis Cup several years ago, I asked Dutch police about marijuana versus alcohol.
+When I was visiting The Netherlands, I asked Dutch police about marijuana vs alcohol.

-They all stated that marijuana coffee shops are peaceful places… but booze bars are the scene of constant fights, thefts, attempted rapes, and other mayhem.
+They all stated that marijuana coffee shops are peaceful places… but booze bars are the scene of constant fights, thefts, and other mayhem.

 “Alcohol establishments are known trouble spots,” an Amsterdam police officer explained.
 “But the hippies and the rich alike go into the cannabis coffeeshop and it’s like a summer holiday club.
 Cannabis users do not constitute a law enforcement threat in any way.”

-And I’m sure you’ve noticed that whenever you hear about a funeral for someone killed by drug use, it’s oxycontin, alcohol, sedatives, pharmaceuticals… never marijuana.
+And I’m sure you’ve noticed that whenever you hear about a funeral for someone killed by drug use, it’s oxycontin, alcohol, sedatives, pharmaceuticals… not marijuana.